 Bird control specialists can visit your property and advise on the most effective bird proofing methods to prevent and solve the problem of feral pigeons in a building.
 A reliable, simple and cost effective solution is the installation of bird netting which is commonly fitted to warehouse roofs, multi-story car parks, listed buildings, stadiums and hotels to deter pigeons.
 It is virtually invisible and will last around 10 years.

 We are happy to provide a survey to establish the most effective pigeon control solution for your home or building.
-Get in touch today and let our local pigeon deterrent experts and knowledgeable specialists help with your pesky pigeon problems.
+Get in touch today and let our local pigeon control experts and knowledgeable specialists help with your pesky pigeon problems.

 Read our "Nuisance Birds - Pigeons" to find out more.